-- DuplicatedRuleNameError When you provided multiple rules with the same name. - NoRecordsFoundError When the filtered dataset is empty. - MultiLabelError When trying to get weak labels for a multi-label text classification task. - MissingLabelError When provided with a label2int dict, and a weak label or annotation label is not present in its keys.
+- NoRulesFoundError When you do not provide rules, and the dataset has no rules either. - DuplicatedRuleNameError When you provided multiple rules with the same name. - NoRecordsFoundError When the filtered dataset is empty. - MultiLabelError When trying to get weak labels for a multi-label text classification task. - MissingLabelError When provided with a label2int dict, and a weak label or annotation label is not present in its keys.

-Get the weak label matrix and a summary of the applied rules:
+Get the weak label matrix from a dataset with rules: